vignettes/introduction.Rmd

 If we want to redefine this function using the JavaScript Observable runtime API, following the variable.define documentation we would use something like :

-To do this in robservable
+To do this in robservable, use the input_js

 argument.
 This is a named list whose elements are also lists with

-entries.
+inputs and definition entries.
 In this case

 the syntax would be :